 Sailing north along the lower Inside Passage, you’ll reach Ketchikan, your first port of call on a round-trip Alaska cruise from Seattle.
 Here, you’ll be introduced to the culture of the Tlingit, native Alaskans whose expressive totem carvings tell stories of their history and traditions.

 Ketchikan is the salmon capital of the world, and you’ll have multiple opportunities to experience why that’s true.
-Shore excursions in Ketchikan range from fishing expeditions to hatchery tours and the popular all-you-can-eat salmon bakes.
+Shore excursions will take you to the best things to do in Ketchikan, ranging from fishing expeditions to hatchery tours and the popular all-you-can-eat salmon bakes.

 See blue and sperm whales, humpbacks, and orca on an Alaskan whale-watching cruise.

 Cruise through Endicott Arm Fjord, where you’ll be awestruck by the ice-blue and stark-white beauty of floating icebergs, with waterfalls and wildlife all around.